eslint/eslint/docs/rules/semi.md

 ## Options

 The rule takes one or two options.
-The fists one is a string, which could be `"always"` or `"never"`.
+The first one is a string, which could be `"always"` or `"never"`.
 The default is `"always"`.
 The second one is an object for more fine-grained configuration when the first option is `"always"`.

 You can set the option in configuration like this: